gulpetl/gulp-etl-target-flat/README.md

 ```

 ### Changing the extension of the destination file
 Considering there are many kinds of flat file, this plugin by default provides a .txt file but users can also set their own file extensions by adding this simply chunk of code inside the Gulp File.
-For example, in this chunk of code, the file extension is set to one of the most common types of flat files, CSV file. .txt extension.
+For example, in this chunk of code, the file extension is set .log
 ```
 .on('data', function (file:Vinyl) {
-     file.extname='.csv';
+     file.extname='.log';
      log.info('Finished processing on ' + file.basename)
     })
 ```